RalphLavelle/GLUnhistorical/README.md

 ## Notes

+- The backend uses MongoDB for persistence.
-- The backend serves static JSON files from the `Data` directory
+- The JSON files in `backend/data` are kept as **seed/backup data**, and can be imported into MongoDB using `npm run seed` from the `backend` directory.
 - No authentication is required for the API endpoints
 - Google Maps requires a valid API key to function
 - The application uses lazy loading for routes to optimize performance